 1. Be present

 Megan Dalla-Camina: We’re all so distracted these days, with our heads and minds in our emails, social media and lengthy to-do lists.
 When you’re with your kids, be present.
-It’s really not about the amount of time, but being present in the time you have.
+It’s really not about the amount of time, but the little moments.
+Be present in the time you have.
 Put your phone away.
 Turn the TV off.
 Do some activities together, even if it’s just the stuff that must get done, like cooking dinner or doing some gardening.
 When you’re there, really be there.

 2. Focus on the positive